nmi-leipzig/sim-x-pll/README.md

 - CLKOUT0_DIVIDE_F for fractional divides (MMCME2_BASE),
 - CLKOUT4_CASCADE for using the divider of CLKOUT6 to divide the CLKOUT4 output again (MMCME2_BASE)
 - CLKFBOUT_MULT_F for fractional multipies (MMCME2_BASE)
+- stopping the simulation, if illegal values are hit

 ### Not Working
 - there is no feedback loop by design